 To give you a small taste of the Mediterranean diet, here’s an olive dip recipe, as seen in the photo above.
 This savoury dip was discovered many years ago by my husband’s aunt Mary who passed on the recipe to me and the entire family.
 It’s become an all time favourite among family and friends.
 It can be served as a snack or an appetizer with raw vegetables and/or whole grain crisps or pita bread.
 You and your guests will love it!

 - ½ cup marinated artichoke hearts in jar, drained and rinsed

 - 1 cup green pimento-stuffed olives, drained and rinsed

-- ½ cup marinated hot peppers in jar, drained and rinsed (or I sometimes use 1 chipotle pepper)
+- ½ cup marinated hot peppers in jar, drained and rinsed (or I sometimes use 1 small piece of chipotle pepper)*

 - ½ cup pitted black -or- purple kalamata olives, drained and rinsed

 Mix Part A in food processor until ingredients are finely chopped and blended together.
 Transfer to a bowl.

 * Use very little peppers if they are hot.
 Marinated peppers are usually not overly hot, but test them beforehand.